ianmcginley/Home-Assistant-Examples/ZDongle-E/router.md

+Source URL for all firmware: https://github.com/Koenkk/Z-Stack-firmware/tree/master/router/Z-Stack_3.x.0 Look in tags rather than Master for Updates.

 All you need is a serial terminal emulator that supports Xmodem file transfer protocol.
 I downloaded ExtraPuTTY from SourceForge for free.
 I used Windows but there are builds for most common operating systems.

 You will need a Philips Head #00 screwdriver to remove the dongle from the case.